SmithWillSuffice/ohanga-pai/content/blog/10_proof_of_x.md

 This is a conditional.

-To use such models to "prove MMT" one has to then examine the data to see whether rising government deficits add to GDP, thus falsifying the Null Hypothesis of the New Keynesians and Neoclassicals that  welfare incurs a dead weight loss.
+To use such models to "prove MMT" one has to then examine the data to see whether rising government deficits add to GDP without subtracting all the add via the inflation deflator, if true then this would falsify the Null Hypothesis of the New Keynesians and Neoclassicals that  welfare incurs a dead weight loss.

 One cannot prove or disprove MMT without such empirical data.